‘RHOBH’ Star Erika Jayne And Brooke Candy Drop Sexy Latex-Filled Music Video

-Erika Jayne teamed up with Brooke Candy to release a sexy new music video on YouTube called “Drip,” featuring catsuits, latex and some decided NSFW dancing with cream and milk.
-The Real Housewives of Beverly Hill lends her sultry voice to Candy’s much-anticipated debut album Sexorcism.
+Erika Jayne teamed up with Brooke Candy to release a sexy new music video on YouTube called “Drip,” featuring catsuits, latex and some decidedly NSFW dancing with cream and milk.
+The Real Housewives of Beverly Hills star lends her sultry voice to Candy’s much-anticipated debut album Sexorcism.

 Jayne and Candy are dressed like cats throughout the video, a cheeky reference to the lyrics, which features repeated references to p***y.
 The pair are wearing matching black leather outfits and cheetah print catsuits as they dance around a white stage.
 The two play with giant balls of yarn and lick themselves like cats.

-The video opens with a pair of hands with red lacquered nails opening a can of cat food called P***y Drip.
+The video starts by showing a pair of hands with red-lacquered nails opening a can of cat food called P***y Drip.

 “Strip club buffet, if you don’t spend I’m M.I.A., pay my rent, throw it on my face,” sings Candy.